bvr/bvr.github.io/_posts/2010-12-01-method-benchmark.md

   - Method::Signatures::Simple
 ---
 Here is benchmark of running methods of perl class defined by three
+approaches:

-approaches: plain perl sub, with [Method::Signatures::Simple][mss] and with [MooseX::Declare][mxd].
+ - plain perl sub
+ - [Method::Signatures::Simple][mss]
+ - [MooseX::Declare][mxd].

 ### Introduction

 There are several ways how to avoid some typing when defining perl classes.
-While modules like [Moose][moose] or [Class::Accessor][ca] typically take care of attribute accessor generation, methods are usually left as they are in plain perl.
+While modules like [Moose][moose] or [Class::Accessor][ca] typically take care of attribute accessor generation while methods are usually left as they are in plain perl.
 Usual pattern looks like this:

 ```perl